cego/git-request-list/readme.md

         host: https://gitlab.example.com
         token: xxxxxxxxxxxxxxxxxxxx
         repositories:
-          - foo/bar/baz
+          - ^foo/
-          - foo/barbar
+          - ^bar/baz$

 Each source can have the following properties:

  - `api: <string>`: Either `github` or `gitlab`.
 Required for each source.
  - `token: <string>`: A personal API access token.
 Required for each source.
  - `host: <string>`: The protocol and hostname of the source.
 For `github` sources the default is `https://api.github.com`, for `gitlab` sources this is a required parameter.
- - `repositories: <list of strings>`: A list of repository names from which to include requests.
+ - `repositories: <list of strings>`: A list of regular expressions.
+Only requests from repositories with names matching one of these will be included in the output.
 If this is not given, all visible projects are searched.

 At top-level, you can specify the following properties:
   - `sort_by: <string>`: The property to sort output by.
 Either `repository`, `name`, `state`, `url`, `created` or `updated`.